deficollective/defiscan/src/content/protocols/uniswap-v3-base.md

 ## Chain

 Uniswap v3 is deployed on various chains.
-This review is based on the Base chain, an Ethereum L2 in Stage 0 according to L2BEAT.
+This review is based on the Base chain, an Ethereum L2 in Stage 1 according to L2BEAT.

-> Chain score: High
+> Chain score: Medium

 ## Upgradeability